-- The following paragraphs of IAS 1 Presentation of Financial Statements: - 10(d), (statement of cash flows), - 10(f), (statement of financial position as at the beginning of the preceding period when making restatement), - 16(a) (statement of compliance with all UK-adopted IAS), - 38 in respect of paragraph 79(a)(iv) (outstanding shares comparative), - 38A (requirement for minimum of two primary statements, including cash flow statements), - 38B-D (additional comparative information), - 111 (cash flow statement information), and - 134-136 (capital management disclosures); - IAS 7 Statement of Cash Flows; - IFRS 7 Financial Instrument Disclosures; - Paragraph 30 and 31 of IAS 8 Accounting Policies, changes in accounting estimates and errors' (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); and - The requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group and key management compensation.
+- The following paragraphs of IAS 1 Presentation of Financial Statements: - 10(d), (statement of cash flows), - 16(a) (statement of compliance with all UK-adopted IAS), - 38 in respect of paragraph 79(a)(iv) (outstanding shares comparative), - 38A (requirement for minimum of two primary statements, including cash flow statements), - 38B-D (additional comparative information), - 111 (cash flow statement information), and - 134-136 (capital management disclosures); - IAS 7 Statement of Cash Flows; - IFRS 7 Financial Instrument Disclosures; - Paragraphs 30 and 31 of IAS 8 Accounting Policies, changes in accounting estimates and errors' (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); and - The requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group and key management compensation.

 The financial statements have been prepared in pounds sterling ("£") which is the functional currency of the Company.
 The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.
-Various amendments to accounting standards and pronouncements became effective on 1 January 2023, but none of these had a material impact on the financial statements.
+Various amendments to accounting standards and pronouncements became effective on 1 January 2024, but none of these had a material impact on the financial statements.

-1. Accounting policies (continued)
+1.1 Basis of preparation of financial statements (continued)